Authentication details can evolve as API coverage expands. Use this page as the current guide to how Watchman Tower handles authenticated API access.

 Authentication Method

-API keys will be passed via the Authorization header:
+API keys can be passed via the Authorization header:

 GET /public/v1/sites HTTP/1.1